-The Planning & Development Board has introduced a checklist of key variables that provide a first check on the quality of PC-Is / PC-IIs being submitted by the departments.
+The Planning & Development Board has introduced mechanism for development and submission of online PC-Is through SMDP / Planning portal.
+Since, 1st January, 2019 only online submitted PC-Is are being entertained for process and consideration by PDWP.
+SMDP / Planning portal has a checklist of key variables that provide a first check on the quality of PC-Is being submitted by the departments.
 The departments are intimated that any PC document that is submitted with missing elements of the checklist will not be accepted by the P&D Board for further processing.
 The departments should place more emphasis on areas such as; (i) Procurement Plan; (ii) HR Management Plan; (iii) Implementation Plan; (iv) M&E Plan; (v) Risk Management Plan; (vi) Year-wise Financial Phasing; (viii) Year-wise Physical Phasing; (ix) Environmental Impact Analysis and; (x) Economic Analysis / Financial Analysis.

-Planning & Development Board in order to assist the departments with Economic Appraisal will be initiating a series of training sessions being managed by the Economic Wing and PERI.
+The Planning & Development Board in order to assist the departments with Economic Appraisal will be initiating a series of training sessions being managed by the Economic Wing and PERI.
 Departments are requested to contact PERI and the Economic Wing if their staff needs training on these aspects.
-A cell has also been established in P&D Board to facilitate the Departments in PC-I preparation.
+A cell has been established in P&D Board to facilitate the departments / executing agencies regarding preparation of PC-Is / IIs.
+For further information and assistance in this regard, the departments may contact Senior Chief (Coordination), Planning & Development Board.